 Welcome to Nova Scotia Branch, UELAC

-A secondary focus is the genealogy of the Loyalists.
-To help those who are interested in proving their loyalist descent in order to earn a UE Certificate or Loyalist Descent Certificate which many people frame and display proudly, the Nova Scotia Branch has several members who have developed genealogical expertise and who are willing to direct and assist those who wish to explore their family histories.
-For assistance please contact Branch Genealogist, Carol Harding, using the address firstname.lastname@example.org.
+A secondary focus of the Nova Scotia Branch is the genealogy of the Loyalists.
+To help those who are interested in proving their loyalist descent in order to earn a UE Certificate or Loyalist Descent Certificate which many people frame and display proudly, there are several members who have developed genealogical expertise and who are willing to direct and assist those who wish to explore their family histories.
+For assistance please contact Branch Genealogist, Margaret Nickerson - Dorey, using the address firstname.lastname@example.org.